-- 1. It creates a new class of covered offices to which the measure applies - 2.
-It creates a new all-candidate primary ballot, which includes every party and every unaffiliated candidate.
+- 1. It creates a new class of covered offices to which the measure applies; - 2.
+It creates a new all-candidate primary ballot, which includes every party and every unaffiliated candidate;

-- 3. It allows all candidates to petition on to the primary election ballot. - 4.
-It reduces the number of signatures required to petition onto the primary ballot. - 5.
-It creates a new definition of "primary election" for covered office, in which a primary election voters do not choose political party nominees, but rather narrow the number of candidates who can advance to the primary election. - 6.
-It creates and instant runoff voting system for the primary election. - 7.
-In some instances, it mandates that the top two finishers to advance to the general election, while in other instances it mandates that the top four finishers advance.
+- 3. It allows all candidates to petition on to the primary election ballot; - 4.
+It reduces the number of signatures required to petition onto the primary ballot; - 5.
+It creates a new definition of "primary election" for covered office, in which a primary election voters do not choose political party nominees, but rather narrow the number of candidates who can advance to the primary election; - 6.
+It limits the general ballot election to the top four vote-getters and the newlydefined primary election; and - It creates a new method of counting votes in the general election, by adopting instant runoff voting.

 This matter contains several, incongruous subjects.
 First and foremost, it reworks the primary election.
-It changes the very nature of the primary, from selecting party nominees to instead narrowing the number of general election candidates to two or four.
+It changes the very nature of the primary, from selecting party nominees to instead narrowing the number of general election candidates to four.
 It allows non-party candidates on the primary ballot, and it limits general election candidates to the top four finishers in the primary.